harshman7/oxprox-task/task-2/README.md

 ### 2. Pragmatic Extraction (The 3 Sources)
 Each source requires a unique extraction method for themselves, and then unified downstream into a standard pandas DataFrame:
 * Australian HTML: Use Python’s requests and BeautifulSoup to traverse the DOM and extract the inline records directly from the HTML elements.
-* US CSV (Dynamic URL): A two-step script.
+* US CSV (Dynamic URL): A two step script.
 BeautifulSoup parses the host page to locate the dynamic href containing the latest .csv extension, followed by pandas.read_csv() to ingest the file.
 * UK PDF: To avoid the cost and complexity of AI/OCR tools (which I utilized in DocSage), I would use pdfplumber.
-Assuming this is a machine-generated PDF, pdfplumber uses spatial geometry to mathematically extract tables into clean, nested lists without heavy OCR overhead.
-This is something that I have experimented with ove the past few months and it works beautifuly.
+Assuming this is a machine-generated PDF and not pictures clicked, pdfplumber uses spatial geometry to mathematically extract tables into clean, nested lists without heavy OCR overhead.
+This is something that I have experimented with over the past few months and it works beautifuly.
+If pdfplumber detects zero digital text (indicating a scanned image), the pipeline automatically triggers a fallback OCR script using pytesseract (Tesseract OCR) to extract the text.

 ### 3. Validation & Handling Missing Fields
 When building DocSage, I learned that strict guardrails are necessary before allowing data to hit a SQL database.
 I would use Pydantic to enforce schema contracts on the newly unified DataFrame: